What is your request? Quickly find the information you are looking for. ↓

 What is interesting for German economy?

-Generally, everything, that will bring momentum to Germany, is welcome.
-IT, export, enhancing business relationships abroad will typically always work.
-What German authorities typically do not want are illegal or businesses already existing in abundance or only minor retail businesses.
-Typical examples of professional services are:
+Generally, everything that will bring momentum to Germany is welcome.
+IT, export, and enhancing business relationships abroad will typically always work.
+What German authorities typically do not want are businesses already existing in abundance or only minor retail businesses.

 What is not wanted in Germany?